Douglas B. Warlick

 Lake Forest College, Lake Forest, Illinois, (1978) B.A.
 With Honors

-Instructor, Children's Program of Divorce Education, Mandatory Divorce Education Class in Kane County
+Instructor, KIDS Program of Divorce Education, Mandatory Divorce Education Class in Kane County, approximately 10 years from 2000

 Honors, Awards, and Services: